-During winter (December-February), sea surface temperatures are at their lowest and least variable across the study area, generally ranging from 5-15°C, with the coolest temperatures found close to shore (Schofield et al., 2008).
+During winter (December-February), sea surface temperatures are at their lowest and least variable across the region, generally ranging from 5-15°C, with the coolest temperatures found close to shore (Schofield et al., 2008).
 Salinity follows a similar pattern, generally increasing with distance from shore (Castelao et al., 2010).
 Primary productivity peaks within shallow waters (roughly to the 40 m isobath, well past the spatial extent of our study area; Xu et al. 2011; Schofield et al. 2008).

-Wintering seabirds occupied habitat throughout the study area, with variation in distribution patterns among species (Chapters 12, 17, and 19) and individuals.
-Northern Gannets were the most ubiquitous seabird in the study area during this period, and were often observed in the bays as well as relatively far out on the shelf in search of prey (Chapters 10, 12, 17, and 22).
-For Northern Gannets, we found that the chances of foraging increased with the number of sea surface temperature fronts in an area, as the temperature fronts likely aggregated prey (Chapter 24).
-Scoters (Melanitta spp.) were observed in large aggregations at the mouths of the Chesapeake Bay and Delaware Bay (Chapter 17).
-Common Loons (Gavia immer), in contrast, were most often observed individually and were widely dispersed throughout the study area, generally more associated with lower sea surface temperatures (Chapters 16-17).
-Many Bonaparte's Gulls (Chroicocephalus philadelphia) were observed in the study area on both survey platforms in winter (Chapters 5 and 8).
-Alcids were predicted to occur in small numbers throughout the study area (Chapter 19).
-Baleen whales were most commonly observed during this season; of the 51 large whales observed in this study, 31 were observed between December and

-February (Chapter 17).
-Common Dolphins occupied habitat throughout the study area during the winter, predominantly in offshore areas (Chapters 15 and 17).
+Wintering seabirds occupied habitat throughout the region, though there was variation in distribution patterns among species (Chapters 9, 11, and 14) and individuals.
+Northern Gannets were the most ubiquitous seabird in the regional study area during this period, and were often observed in the bays as well as relatively far out on the shelf in search of prey (Chapters 9 and 11).
+Scoters were observed in large aggregations at the mouths of Chesapeake Bay and Delaware Bay (Chapter 11).
+Common Loons (Gavia immer), in contrast, were most often observed individually and were widely dispersed throughout the regional study area, generally more associated with lower sea surface temperatures (Chapter 11; Hostetter et al., 2015).
+Many Bonaparte's Gulls (Chroicocephalus philadelphia) were observed in the region in winter (Chapters 5, 7, and 11).
+Alcids were predicted to occur in small numbers throughout the regional study area (Chapter 14).
+Baleen whales were most commonly observed during this season; of the 51 large whales observed within the regional study area during surveys (2012-2014), 31 were observed between December and February (Chapters 11-12).
+Common Dolphins occupied habitat throughout the regional study area during the winter, predominantly in offshore areas (Chapters 11-12).